BitmasterXor/HDD_Keep_Alive_Agent/README.md

 <h1>Delphi HDD Keep Alive Agent</h1>

 <p>This Delphi VCL application allows you to keep selected hard drives (HDDs) active by writing a small <code>ping.txt</code> file to them periodically.
-The user can select the drives to monitor and configure the time interval for writing the file, preventing the drives from spinning down due to inactivity.</p>
+The user can select the drives to monitor and configure the time interval for writing the file, preventing the drives from spinning down due to inactivity.
+(And if your worried about clutter...
+WORRY NOT the software always cleans the text files from the drives as well so you have no leftover's to worry about.)</p>

 <!-- Replace 'Preview.gif' with the path to your actual image file -->
 <p align="center">